elasticluster/elasticluster/docs/usage.rst

 ``-a N1:GROUP1[,N2:GROUP2], --add N1:GROUP1[,N2:GROUP2]``

-    This option allow you to specify how many nodes for a specific group you want to add.
+    This option allows you to specify how many nodes for a specific group you want to add.
 You can specify multiple nodes separated by a comma.